-If a student requests a room for a forthcoming semester and then cancels that reservation, a penalty of \$50, \$100, or \$150 may be assessed against the room deposit.
-The \$50 penalty is charged for cancellations occurring later than June 15 for fall semester and January 1 for spring semester.
-The \$100 penalty is charged for cancellations occurring later than July 31 for fall semester.
-After residence halls open for fall or spring semester, a \$150 penalty is charged students who cancel their reservations before moving in.
+If a student requests a room for a forthcoming semester and then cancels that reservation later than June 1 for the fall semester and January 1 for the spring semester, a \$150 penalty is charged against the room deposit.
+After residence halls open for the term, a \$300 penalty maybe charged to students who cancel their reservations before moving in.
 Students who move in and then decide to leave are charged the full room rate, but the room deposit is refundable.